PraiseXI/media-foldergen-cli/README.md

 Stop manually creating the same folders over and over.
 Start focusing on what you do best: creating amazing visual content.

+## About Professionally Curious

+This tool is developed by [Professionally Curious](https://www.professionallycurious.com), a company dedicated to creating innovative solutions for creative professionals.
+We understand the unique challenges faced by photographers and videographers, and we build tools that streamline workflows and enhance productivity.

+Visit us at [www.professionallycurious.com](https://www.professionallycurious.com) to learn more about our other products and services.

 ## Features

 - 📁 **Standardized Folder Structures** - Generate consistent folder layouts for photo and video projects